rugbyprof/Mwsu-Mobile-Gaming/Assignments/010-AstarRandom.md

     2. Memory/partial visibility of areas player has seen before
     3. no visibility of areas player has not yet seen
 - let the player be able to take a certain number of hits before dying (with a life bar).
+- Have random power ups that the player can pickup in the dungeon.
+Examples: invisibility, shield, speed up, slow down time/stop time.

 ## Teams